aktasumitt/Diffusion_Model/README.md

 - Firstly, we create a "beta" tensor with 1000 steps at equal intervals.
 -  Then, we create an "alpha" tensor using the formula (alpha=1-beta).
 These tensors will help us generate noises with a normal distribution.
 -  Next, by applying cumulative product to the alpha tensor, we create the "alpha hat" tensor.
 This ensures that all noise steps are contained within a single tensor because the noise will increase at each step within the tensor.
--  Using the formula (sqrt(alpha)*x+sqrt(alpha_hat)*epsilon) where epsilon represents normal distribution random data, we apply noise to x at each step.
+-  Using the formula (sqrt(alpha)*x+sqrt(alpha_hat)*epsilon) where epsilon represents normal distribution random data like "torch.randn", we apply noise to x at each step.
 Since the noise increases at each step, the image will become more corrupted with each step.
 - Using the model, we will attempt to gradually reach the real images by predicting the noise within the image at each step, using the formula (new_x = 1 / torch.sqrt(alpha)* (x- ((1-alpha)) / (torch.sqrt(1-alpha_hat))*predicted_noise) + torch.sqrt(beta)*noise).
 - Essentially, we are trying to predict the noise within the image rather than the image itself.